Urueña

-It also has four museums.
+It also features four museums.
 Outside the walled enclosure and within walking distance is the Romanesque-style Ermita de Nuestra Señora de la Anunciada (Hermitage of Our Lady of the Annunciation) and the ruins of an old monastery.
-Evidence of prehistoric inhabitants have been found in the region.
+Evidence of prehistoric inhabitants has been found in the region.

-It is member of the I.O.B.-International Organisation of Book Towns, a network of villages in which second-hand and antiquarian bookshops are concentrated.
+It is a member of the I.O.B.-International Organisation of Book Towns, a network of villages where second-hand and antiquarian bookshops are concentrated.